Lindsey (Buckel ’06) Szymanski

 Every fall I attend Mount Union’s Homecoming and Alumni Weekend festivities.
 I love returning to campus, seeing the many generations of Mount Union alumni who I know and love and having the chance to relive everything I loved most about Mount Union.

 My biggest goal in life is to use the skills I have acquired throughout my education, training, career and life experience to be of service to others.
 This includes service in my own community as well as seeking out opportunities to serve others across the nation and around the world!

-As a legacy member of Alpha Chi Omega, the fun social events as well as the opportunity to work closely with the Alliance Domestic Violence Shelter still remain extremely valuable to me.
+As a legacy member of the sorority Alpha Chi Omega, the fun social events as well as the opportunity to work closely with the Alliance Domestic Violence Shelter still remain extremely valuable to me.
 I also got to marry a Sigma Nu, which I highly recommend.